We may earn money or products from the companies mentioned in this post.

 Background – Cape Verde, the name English speakers use for the Republic of Cabo Verde, is an archipelago of 10 main islands (9 inhabited) located 570 kilometers (350 miles) west of Senegal on the African continent.
 Primarily of volcanic origin, with Pico de Fogo last erupting in 2014, it is spread over 4,000 square kilometers (1,500 square miles).
 Originally uninhabited it became a hub of merchants, privateers, pirates and slave traders starting with Portuguese settlement in the 1400s.
 Upon the abolition of slavery in the late 1800s, the economy declined markedly.
 With few natural resources and an arid climate, redevelopment has come with an emphasis as a commercial center, a stopover for ships, service industries, and tourism.
 Today the population of 540,000 of mixed European, Moorish, Arab and African ancestry has a stable democracy, and a flourishing economy and standard of living.
 Kriulu, a local variation of Portuguese with several dialects, is the main language.
 Most can also speak standard Portuguese, with many speaking French and a few less speaking English.

 Undersea World – The volcanic undersea terrain combined with warm tropical waters and cooler Atlantic currents has created a unique environment for a great diversity of wildlife.
 Volcanic rocky formations, walls, caverns, crevices, nooks and crannies with colorful encrusting corals, sponges and other invertebrate life and sandy bottoms provide excellent habitat for fascinating macro critters including moray eels, nudibranchs, slipper, and spiny lobsters, shrimp, sea spiders, frogfish, cushion starfish, scorpionfish and sea snakes.
-There is a great variety of reef fish like schooling surgeonfish and cape yellowtails, sergeant majors, trumpetfish, filefish, pufferfish, angelfish, cardinal fish, and goatfish.
+There is a great variety of reef fish like schooling surgeonfish and cape yellowtails, sergeant majors, trumpetfish, filefish, pufferfish, angelfish, cardinalfish, and goatfish.
 Larger inhabitants are stingrays, groupers, sand tiger and nurse sharks with the currents bringing the likes of tuna, wahoo, schools of barracuda, lemon, hammerhead, mako, tiger, bull and whale sharks along with manta rays, and hawksbill, leatherback and loggerhead turtles, which have a major nesting area on Cape Verde.
-Dolphins, pilot whales, and humpback whales are also sighted year round with the humpbacks breeding nearby.
+Dolphins, pilot whales, and humpback whales are also sighted year-round with the humpbacks breeding nearby.
 In addition, more than 70 wrecks went down from the 16th to 18th centuries, many not accessible or largely salvaged with little remains.
 There are a few more recent wrecks, some still largely above the surface.